 Patient access is not a one-size-fits-all challenge, and related interventions should be carefully targeted at distinct barriers identified in patient mapping—and at specific patient populations.
 For example:

-To address these barriers, we recommend implementing customized patient access programs designed to ease financial burdens, streamline coverage processes, and improve adherence.
-Common patient access solutions include:
+To address these diverse challenges, manufacturers should implement customized patient access programs (see below) designed to ease financial burdens, streamline coverage processes, and improve adherence.

 Even when patients have access to treatment, lack of education and ongoing support can lead to poor adherence, early treatment discontinuation, and suboptimal outcomes.
 Many patients face challenges such as misunderstanding their condition, concerns about side effects, or difficulty integrating treatment into their daily routine.